Lindsey Blogs

 Do you grill it after ‘shucking’?
 STOP!
 Yes those grill marks are so pretty, but you’re making more work for yourself.
 You’ll never have to use one of these again, although, it is pretty cool.

-How to Grill Corn in Husk
+How to Cook Corn on the Cob in Husk

 My great aunt shared this way to prepare corn with me when I was younger.
 I’ve been doing it for a few years now and we’ll never fix corn on the cob a different way.
-It’s delicious, easy, and easy.
-Oh, I already said that?
-Well, I do like easy recipes!

 To keep your husks from burning and/or catching fire on your grill, be sure to soak them.
 You can do this in a bowl, but I just stick them straight in the sink.